-- Ensure that your employee has not been set to 'exempt' for deductions like tax, CPP, EI, QPIP etc. Go to EMPLOYEES -> edit the specific employee
+- Ensure that your employee has not been set to 'exempt' for deductions like tax, CPP, EI, QPIP etc. Go to EMPLOYEES >PROFILE >PAYROLL>TAX RULES>EXEMPTIONS

-Go to -> Pay Rules and check the EARNINGS tab
+Go to Settings -> Pay Rules and check the EARNINGS tab

 - Check to see that your employee payments aren't below the TD1 exemption amounts provided by the Canada Revenue Agency and their province / territory of employment.
 Typically, the system will annualize the earnings for an employee and if the total amount is under their exemption limit for the year, then no taxes will be deducted.